bt909/imap-mailstat-exporter/README.md

 ## Configuration

 You can configure your accounts in a configfile in [toml](https://toml.io) format.
 You can find the example file in the folder `examples`.
-You can use commandline flag `-config=<path/configfile`> to specify where your configfile is located.
+You can use commandline flag `-config=<path/configfile` to specify where your configfile is located.

+> [!IMPORTANT]
+> If you are using the container image, the default configfile used where you need to mount your config is `/home/nonroot/config/config.toml`.

 Example configuration, for one account, use only one account definition.